-Develop the skills, knowledge and confidence you need to become a highly effective headteacher.
+Develop the skills, knowledge and behaviours that you need to be a high-performing headteacher.

 Who can apply

 You should be, or aspire to be, a headteacher or head of school.